AdKats/AdKats/README.md

     can be used.
 <ul>
     <li><b>surrender. </b> This command is usable by both teams, but will be translated to votenext if used by the
         winning team.
-Players on the losing team don't want to sit though a baserape, this command lets them vote toward round surrender.
+Players on the losing team don't want to sit through a baserape, this command lets them vote toward round surrender.
 It adds one vote toward surrender.</li>
     <li><b>votenext. </b> This command is usable by both teams, but will be translated to surrender if used by the
         losing team.
 Players on the winning team will sometimes find it boring sitting at a baserape, this command